Revision policy

 Revision cycle

 Danmarks Nationalbank revises financial statistics according to a published plan: the revision cycle.
-It determines when the individual statistics are revised, and the periods that are subject to revision.
+It determines when the individual statistics are revised and the periods that are subject to revision.

 Danmarks Nationalbank seeks to ensure consistency over time within the individual time series by compiling historical data in connection with major revisions.
-However, it is always based on various factors weighed against each other, such as user considerations, costs and the existence of source data.
+However, this is always based on various factors weighed against each other, such as user considerations, costs and the existence of source data.
 Any breaks in data series are stated in footnotes to the relevant tables and charts.

 Documentation